Using a non-chemical sanitizer

 1. Clean with a cleaner that remove oils, proteins and grime.

-2. Sanitize with a sanitizer that kills pathogens.
+2. Sanitize with Hypochlorous Acid.
 Not all over the counter disinfectants that claim to kill pathogens do.
 Make sure yours will.

 Keeping Your Home Safe: Tips for Dealing with E-Coli